askomics/flaskomics/docs/data.md

 The entity can inherit the attributes and relations of a 'mother' entity.
 Meaning, you will be able to query the sub-entity on both its own, and its 'mother' attributes and relations.
 The 'mother' entity however will not have access to any 'daughter' attributes or relations.

-To setup inheritance, the column name needs to be formated as follows:
+To setup inheritance, the **column name** needs to be formated as follows:
-* *daughter_entity_name*<*mother_entity_name* (with the < symbol)
+- *daughter_entity_name* < *mother_entity_name* (with the < symbol)
+    ie: *Custom_population* < *General population*

 !!!
 Warning
-    The values of this column must be an URI of the 'mother' entity
+    The values of this column must be an URI of the *mother* entity

 ## Attributes

 Each column after the first one will be integrated as an *attribute* of the entity.
 The column name will be set as the name of the attribute.
-Several attribute types are available (AskOmics will guess the type of a column based on its name and its values).
+Several attribute types are available.
 The type of an attribute will dictate the way it will be managed in the query form (eg: text field, value selector...)

+!!! note 'Info'
+    AskOmics will try to guess the type of a column based on its name and its values.
+You will be able to set it manually if the auto-detected type doesn't fit.

-Attributes can take the following types :
+Attributes can be of the following types :

 ### Base types

 - Numeric: if the values are numeric
 - Text: if all values are strings
 - Date: if all values are dates (using *dateutil.parser*)
-    - *(Auto-detected terms : 'date', 'time', 'birthday', 'day')*
+    - *Auto-detected terms are 'date', 'time', 'birthday', 'day'*
 - Category: if there is a limited number of repeated values
 - Boolean: if the values are binary ("True" and "False", or "0" and "1")